-The Berlin Mathematical School (BMS) is the joint graduate school of the mathematics departments at the three Berlin universities: Freie Universität (FU), Humboldt-Universität (HU) and Technische Universität (TU).
-The BMS combines their broad expertise in mathematics into an excellent environment for graduate studies.
+The Berlin Mathematical School is a joint graduate school in mathematics at the three Berlin universities: Freie Universität (FU), Humboldt-Universität (HU) and Technische Universität (TU).
+Since 2019, the BMS has been the graduate school in the Cluster of Excellence MATH, which is funded by the Excellence Strategy.

-Research and Teaching Areas
+Research Training Areas